catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  +-------------------+--------------------------------------+

-Next we will create a router, we will give this router an interface on our new subnet and we will set its gateway as our public network:
+Now you will create a router.
+You will give this router an interface on your new subnet and set its gateway as your public network:

 .. code-block:: bash